yahoo/fili/rfc/parameterizedMetrics.md

 **"Duplicate Metric"**: If an 'identical' metric is defined on the metrics list.

 **"Unexpected Having Metric"**: If a metric described in the having expression isn't represented in the metrics section.

+**"Unexpected Sort Metric"**: If a metric described in the sort expression isn't represented in the metrics section.